-The Ultimate Guide to an African Beach Safari
+The Ultimate Guide to an East African Beach Safari

-Africa is known for its amazing wildlife safaris, but African beaches are also one of a kind.
-Don’t leave the continent without experiencing the splendor of its white sands and crystal clear waters.
+East Africa is known for its amazing wildlife safaris, but its beaches are also one of a kind.

-Some of the best beach-going is within the Indian Ocean itself.
-Zanzibar and the Mafia Archipelago off the Tanzanian coast are notable for their beauty.
-Further to the east, the idyllic islands of Seychelles glint like pearls in the deep blue waters.
+Within the Indian Ocean itself, archipelagos off the coasts of Tanzania and Mozambique are notable for their beauty.
+Further to the east, the idyllic islands of Seychelles sparkle like jewels in the deep blue waters.

 A pack camel with colorful saddle on its hump stands on a beach in Kenya

-The Kenya coast features long stretches of alabaster beaches fringed between coral headlands and broken by occasional deltas.
+The Kenya coast features long stretches of white beaches fringed by coral headlands and broken by occasional deltas.
 Lounging on quiet, sunny Diani Beach in Mombasa, you would never guess you were near Kenya’s second largest city and one of the oldest settlements in East Africa.

 Beach Safaris Dhow Sail Boats